saphena/chasm/betatest.md

 #### Odo check facility

 No longer used cos, let's face it, a 20 mile check route really doesn't give anything like accuracy, even when the team remembers to include tenths in the trip reading.

+#### Double-claim rest bonuses

+The rest bonus claim method of sending separate start and finish claims has proved open to failure by entrants and is to be replaced with single claim, double receipts, instead.
+ScoreMaster's claim matching facility will be continued but is not a priority.

+#### Limit number of claims

+The facility to impose a limit on the number of claims available for scoring has never actually been used so is not currently a priority.

 #### ScoreMaster AI